* U.S. Senate announces its own probe of GM, NHTSA over recall

-By Ben Klayman, Richard Cowan and Eric Beech
+By Ben Klayman, Richard Cowan and Paul Lienert

-DETROIT/WASHINGTON, March 12 General Motors Co said on Wednesday that even after the vehicles in its ignition-switch recall are repaired, owners should avoid weighing down their key rings with anything more than the key and fob.
+A GM document released earlier on Wednesday said that even after the vehicles in its ignition-switch recall are repaired, owners should avoid weighing down their key rings with anything more than the key and fob.

-Also on Wednesday, U.S. Senator Claire McCaskill said a Senate subcommittee plans to hold a hearing in early April on GM's recall last month of more than 1.6 million vehicles with the faulty ignition switches which have been linked to 12 deaths.
-Most of the affected cars were sold in the United States.
+Also on Wednesday, U.S. Senator Claire McCaskill said a Senate subcommittee plans to hold a hearing in early April on GM’s recall.

 “We have to get to the bottom of this,” said McCaskill, a Missouri Democrat.
 “We need to find out who dropped ball and put millions of Americans at risk.”